The eternal debate — iPhone or Samsung?

 | Galaxy S25 Ultra | 18,000 RSD | iPhone 16 Pro Max | 34,000 RSD |

 Winner: Samsung.
-Glass repair on a Samsung is significantly cheaper, especially for newer models.
-Galaxy S25 glass repair is 9,000 RSD, while the iPhone 16 is as much as 22,000 RSD.
+Glass repair on Samsung is significantly cheaper, especially for newer models.
+Glass repair on the Galaxy S25 is 9,000 RSD, while on the iPhone 16 it's as much as 22,000 RSD.

 Battery replacement — comparison